CelestialOkamii/CS-312/Projects/Project_Backtracking/backtracking-project-report.md

         if score < best_score:
             best_score = score
             new_path = SolutionStats(path, score, timer.time(), 0, 0, 0, 0, 0)
-            paths.append(new_path)             # O(n) - paths gets one item added at a time like path, but it can be added to up to n number of times which takes up n amount of additional space if timer.time_out():
+            paths.append(new_path)             # O(n^2) - paths gets one item of size n added at a time like path, but it can be added to up to n number of times which takes up n amount of additional space if timer.time_out():
             return paths
     return paths